How to Remove Engine Deposits?

 This unburnt fuel is in gas form and will be carried with the rest of the exhaust gases all the way to the tail pipe.
-In comparison with exhaust gases, unburnt fuel will leave behind a blackish residue everywhere on its escape path... from exhaust valves to to tailpipes.
-Chemists and automotive engineers have closely followed this over the years and have created a list of certain areas that engines are more prone to carbon deposit formations.
+In comparison with exhaust gases, unburnt fuel will leave behind a black-ish residue everywhere on its escape path... from exhaust valves to to tailpipes.
+Chemists and automotive engineers have closely followed this over the years.
+They have created a list of certain areas that engines are more prone to carbon deposit formations.

-Depending of the areas where they form, these deposits can have different effects on the operation and performance of an engine whether it is gasoline or diesel.
+Depending of the areas where they form, these deposits can have different effects.
+Either on the operation or the performance of an engine, regardless of the fuel it uses.
 It's all about nasty hydrocarbons.

-Deposits on injectors happen for mostly the same reasons.
-Sometimes small amounts of fuel remain in the injector tip after the engine is shutdown and will be exposed to the residual heat of the injector.
+appear for mostly the same reasons.
+Sometimes small amounts of fuel remain in the injector tip after the engine is shutdown.
+Result is that fuel will be exposed to the residual heat of the injector.
 Basically the fuel will get "slow cooked", polymerizing and reacting with oxygen to finally form carbon deposits.

 How does this affect engines over time?